🔥Compare 20+ Prop Firms in Seconds

 Need help choosing the right Prop Firm?

-Prop Trading Firms FAQs
+Prop firm comparison FAQs

 A prop firm, or proprietary trading firm, gives traders access to a funded trading account after they meet the firm’s requirements.
 Traders usually pay for an evaluation and must reach a profit target without breaching drawdown or risk limits.
 Successful traders receive a share of the profits, while the prop firm provides the account, trading platform and risk-management framework.